EskelinenAntti/cdir/README.md

 3. Install [windows-curses](https://github.com/zephyrproject-rtos/windows-curses) with `pip install windows-curses`.
 4. Add absolute path to `bin` folder in cloned repository to PATH-environment variable.
 5. Type nav and start browsing files and folders.
-6. Press f1 to quit nav.
+6. Press esc to quit nav and move to new location.

 ## Contribution